 Six hours.
-Gregory and Kalven, Cases and Materials on Torts (1959).
-Professor Pasley (fall term); Professor Hogan (spring term).
+Seavey, Keeton and Keeton, Cases and Materials on the Law of Torts (1964).
+Professor Rossi.

 Civil liability for damages caused by violations of imposed duties.
 Physical harms, both those caused intentionally and those caused negligently; limitations on liability for negligence; liability of owners and occupiers of land; liability without fault; damages; insurance and its impact on common-law rules; the imposition of liability for fault versus the award of compensation for injury without regard to fault as competing systems of loss distribution.
 Harm from insult, indignity, and shock, including defamation and invasion of the right of privacy.
 Unfair commercial practices as torts, including fraud, unfair competition, appropriation of intangibles, boycotts, and illegal combinations.